Edwin Jarvis: Secret Invasion

-Later that year, the Secret Invasion storyline revealed that Jarvis has been replaced by a Skrull agent for some time.
-The Skrull used a computer virus, disabling a number of Stark Enterprises facilities and Iron Man's armor.
-This agent also obtained access to records on the Sentry (Robert Reynolds) in order to discover weaknesses, as the Skrulls were unable to duplicate the Sentry's powers because the Sentry's limits were unknown even to Iron Man.
-Jarvis the Skrull later approaches Maria Hill on the destroyed S.H.I.E.L.D.
-Helicarrier in the middle of the ocean and tells Maria to surrender along with the S.H.I.E.L.D. crew.
-Maria uses a Life Model Decoy as a distraction while the real one escapes and detonates the S.H.I.E.L.D.
+During the Secret Invasion storyline, Jarvis is secretly replaced by a Skrull agent.
+Jarvis later approaches Maria Hill on the destroyed S.H.I.E.L.D.
+Helicarrier in the middle of the ocean and tells her to surrender along with the S.H.I.E.L.D. crew.
+Hill uses a Life Model Decoy as a distraction while she escapes and detonates the S.H.I.E.L.D.
 Helicarrier.
-During the fight between Veranke and Criti Noll's forces against the heroes and villains, Jarvis the Skrull (who somehow survived the S.H.I.E.L.D.
-Helicarrier explosion) watches from Avengers Tower as the energy washes over hero, villain and Skrull alike.
-While holding Jessica Jones and Luke Cage's child, the Skrull comments that it doesn't matter if the Skrulls win or lose, so long as "God's" will is done.
-After the final battle, the real Jarvis is discovered alive, prompting Jessica to discover that her baby had been taken by the Skrull impostor.
-Jarvis's Skrull impersonator is eventually found in a hideout by Luke and was shot by Bullseye after returning Luke's and Jessica's baby.
+During the fight between Veranke and Criti Noll's forces against the heroes and villains, it is revealed that Jarvis has abducted Jessica Jones and Luke Cage's baby daughter Danielle.
+After the final battle, the real Jarvis is discovered alive, prompting Jones to discover that her baby had been taken by the Skrull impostor.
+Jarvis's Skrull impersonator is later killed by Bullseye while Cage rescues Danielle.

-Dark Reign

-During the Dark Reign storyline, Jarvis is later shown in a support group meeting with the others that had been replaced by Skrulls.
-Having refused to serve under Norman Osborn's Dark Avengers, Jarvis is sought out by Hercules and Amadeus Cho to be a part of the Mighty Avengers, Amadeus having determined that Jarvis is the one constant of the Avengers.

-Fear Itself

-During the Fear Itself storyline, Jarvis manages to escape Avengers Tower when it's under attack by the Thing (in the form of Angrir: Breaker of Souls).
-Red Hulk tries unsuccessfully to stop him but the Tower gets destroyed and he's knocked out of the city and into Vermont.

 AXIS

-During the AXIS storyline, when key members of the Avengers and the X-Men underwent a moral inversion, Jarvis and the Hulk tried to stop the Avengers when the group planned to kill the Red Skull, but were ignored and attacked, Jarvis being knocked aside while Hulk's anger triggered his own inverted transformation into 'Kluh'.
-However, Jarvis had anticipated a problem based on the Avengers' actions since the group's return from the island, and had already hidden Red Skull away until he could explain the situation to Steve Rogers and was then able to retrieve Red Skull and return the heroes and villains to normal.
+During the AXIS storyline, when key members of the Avengers and the X-Men undergo a moral inversion, Jarvis and the Hulk try to stop the Avengers from killing the Red Skull, but are ignored and attacked.
+Jarvis is knocked aside while Hulk is inverted as well and becomes Kluh.
+However, Jarvis had anticipated a problem based on the Avengers' actions since the group's return from the island, and had already hidden Red Skull away until he could explain the situation to Steve Rogers.